Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/helloworld/helloworldintro.md

 1. Drag this player prefab from above into the new empty slot

   :::important
   When you select the **Default Player Prefab** , you are telling the library that when a client connects to the game, automatically spawn this prefab as the character for the connecting client.
-If you do not have any prefab set as `Default Player Prefab` the game will crash on client connect.
+If you don't have any prefab set as `Default Player Prefab` the game will crash on client connect.
   :::

   :::note